 Graduate Student Safety Briefing Power Point

-Duke Police has worked together with Graduate Student Affairs to put together a "Graduate Students Safety Briefing" slideshow.
+Duke Police and Graduate Student Affairs have put together a "Graduate Students Safety Briefing" slideshow.

 Duke Ocupational and Environmental Safety Office